fbpx

 1. engage with stakeholders thoughtfully, value their knowledge, develop trusting relationships, respect cultural and local contexts, and seek shared outcomes.

-2. collaborate with the CEWO and their Commonwealth environmental water delivery partners to ensure that the outcomes from monitoring, evaluation and research are informative and meet their needs.
+2. collaborate with the CEWH and their environmental water delivery partners to ensure that the outcomes from monitoring, evaluation and research are informative and meet their needs.

 3. explain how Flow-MER supports the delivery of water for the environment so that it can benefit the Murray-Darling Basin’s rivers and communities.

-4. inform a broad stakeholder audience about the Flow-MER Project to increase community confidence in the science informing environmental watering policy and decisions.
+4. inform a broad stakeholder audience about Flow-MER to increase community confidence in the science informing environmental watering policy and decisions.

-6. integrate Indigenous culture throughout all activities by ensuring language, place names and cultural references are fundamental parts of our strategy and delivery.
-Ensure all intellectual property is protected, and agreements established where knowledge transfer occurs.
+6. include First Nations culture throughout all activities by ensuring language, place names and cultural references are fundamental parts of our strategy and delivery.
+We ensure all intellectual property is protected, and agreements established where knowledge transfer occurs.

-7. develop a website, as well as digital and print resources to share the science undertaken through the Flow-MER Project, and provide access to scientific information using stories, workshops, videos and images for our various target audiences.
+7. maintain a website, as well as digital and print resources to share the science undertaken through Flow-MER, and provide access to scientific information using stories, workshops, videos and images for our various target audiences.

 Current activities